dstroy0/InputHandler/README.md

 # InputHandler README

+This library is meant to assist in interfacing with your hardware, either through a uint8_t buffer, or a [Stream](https://www.arduino.cc/reference/en/language/functions/communication/stream/), such as a [Serial](https://www.arduino.cc/en/reference/serial) interface object.

+[ih::Input]() will function without an output buffer.

 [It's easy to start using](https://github.com/dstroy0/InputHandler/blob/main/examples/all_platforms/basic/GetCommandFromStream/GetCommandFromStream.ino)

 Check out the [examples](https://github.com/dstroy0/InputHandler/tree/main/examples) for different use cases.

-This library is meant to assist in interfacing with your hardware, either through a uint8_t buffer, or a [Stream](https://www.arduino.cc/reference/en/language/functions/communication/stream/), like a [Serial](https://www.arduino.cc/en/reference/serial) object.
-User-defined commands have a [general tree structure](https://www.cs.cmu.edu/~clo/www/CMU/DataStructures/Lessons/lesson4_1.htm), each command has its own [Parameters](https://dstroy0.github.io/InputHandler/lib/src/InputHandler_h_docs.html#_CPPv4N2ih10ParametersE) struct which is stored in non-volatile program memory ([PROGMEM](https://www.arduino.cc/reference/en/language/variables/utilities/progmem/)).
+User-defined commands have a [general tree structure](https://www.cs.cmu.edu/~clo/www/CMU/DataStructures/Lessons/lesson4_1.htm), each command has its own [Parameters](https://dstroy0.github.io/InputHandler/lib/src/InputHandler_h_docs.html#_CPPv4N2ih10ParametersE) struct which is stored in non-volatile program memory ([PROGMEM on Arduino platforms](https://www.arduino.cc/reference/en/language/variables/utilities/progmem/)).

-Command length does not matter, any printable char or control char that is not your end of line character, token delimiter, or c-string delimiter is a valid command.
+Command length has no restrictions, any printable char or control char that is not your end of line character, token delimiter, or c-string delimiter is a valid commandString.
 You can have up to [IH_MAX_ARGS_PER_COMMAND](https://dstroy0.github.io/InputHandler/lib/src/config/config_h_docs.html#c.IH_MAX_ARGS_PER_COMMAND) number of arguments.
 At runtime, Input scans your input [Parameters](https://dstroy0.github.io/InputHandler/lib/src/InputHandler_h_docs.html#_CPPv4N2ih10ParametersE) and determines the maximum number of arguments you intend to use, it then allocates a dynamically sized array of flags (bit flags in a future feature) which lives for the duration of the process (one allocation per invocation of [Input::begin()](https://dstroy0.github.io/InputHandler/lib/src/InputHandler_h_docs.html#_CPPv4N9Input5beginEv))

-Individual commands that do not contain a wildcard character (each call to [CommandConstructor](https://dstroy0.github.io/InputHandler/lib/src/InputHandler_h_docs.html#_CPPv418CommandConstructor)) use 8 bytes of RAM (on avr).
+Individual commands that do not contain a wildcard character (each call to [Command](https://dstroy0.github.io/InputHandler/lib/src/InputHandler_h_docs.html#_CPPv4N2ih7CommandE)) use 8 bytes of RAM (on avr).
 Commands that contain wildcards use more, how much they use depends on the placement of the wildcard characters, and the command length.

+The [Command](https://dstroy0.github.io/InputHandler/lib/src/InputHandler_h_docs.html#_CPPv4N2ih7CommandE) [Parameters](https://dstroy0.github.io/InputHandler/lib/src/InputHandler_h_docs.html#_CPPv4N2ih10ParametersE) [target function](https://dstroy0.github.io/InputHandler/lib/src/InputHandler_h_docs.html#_CPPv4N2ih10Parameters8functionE) will not execute if the input does not match the [Command](https://dstroy0.github.io/InputHandler/lib/src/InputHandler_h_docs.html#_CPPv4N2ih7CommandE) [Parameters](https://dstroy0.github.io/InputHandler/lib/src/InputHandler_h_docs.html#_CPPv4N2ih10ParametersE) [commandString](https://dstroy0.github.io/InputHandler/lib/src/InputHandler_h_docs.html#_CPPv4N2ih10Parameters7commandE), if any arguments are type-invalid, or if an unexpected amount of arguments are received.

 To make matching more performant, [memcmp](https://www.cplusplus.com/reference/cstring/memcmp/) ranges are computed at runtime for each command, each memcmp range that needs to be remembered uses `((1 + (1 + 1*n_wcc_containing_prm) + 1) + n_memcmp_ranges*2)` bytes. `****`, `8***`, `*8**`, `**8*`, `***8` would compute one memcmp range `8**8` computes as two, `8888` doesn't have any wcc, so it would undergo "length of input" memcmp.
 Memcmp ranges are command-wide, if you have a nested command it will only have one associated [CommandRuntimeCalc](https://dstroy0.github.io/InputHandler/dc/d3d/struct_command_runtime_calc.html) struct.